-We should not go along with governments' counterterrorism strategies that attempt to criminalize thought, limit free speech, restrict access to courts, ban protests and put society under continuous CCTV and internet surveillance.
+We should not go along with executive attempts to criminalize thoughts, impose bans on refugees or those from Muslim-majority countries, limit free speech, restrict access to courts, ban protests or put society under CCTV and internet surveillance.
 We must all be jealous guardians of our freedoms, and appreciate that many of the liberties that we enjoy in the West are still being fought for by citizens in other parts of the world who are ruled by dictators and tyrannical regimes.